jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 This makes object oriented programming a great way to keep overview over a system as it grows.
 A better split up into ideas makes a design easier to understand, especially the general outlines.
 A subdivision in objects can be quite a prominent thing in software.
-So splitting up an idea into sub ideas, something that most people are able to do, can be quite relevant when programming software.
+So splitting up an idea into sub ideas, something that most people are probably able to do, can be quite relevant when programming software.

 Reusing Ideas
 -------------

-A division up into ideas can lead to the *reusability* of ideas.
+A division into ideas can lead to the *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 If a good button were programmed, other people may not need to program another button again.
-The same idea can be reused everywhere a button is needed.
+The same idea can be *reused* everywhere a button is needed.

-Any place a button is used in a system, there is a separate object:
+Any place where there's a button in a system, there is a separate object:

 ![](images/Circle%20Language%20Spec%20Introduction.005.png)